 So why is gluten under attack?
 And why are Americans now spending billions of dollars a year in an attempt to avoid it?

 The evolution of our bodies did not happen perfectly.
 Just as some people are allergic to nuts or are lactose intolerant or have any number of troubles with processing certain foods, some people cannot properly digest gluten.
-The condition is called Celiac disease.
-It is a genetic autoimmune disorder occurring in the small intestine.
+The conditionn in its most severe form, is called Celiac disease.
+It is a genetic autoimmune disorder that damages the small intestine and interferes with the absorption of nutrients when gluten-containing foods are ingested.
 Its modern description goes back about 150 years, but researchers have concluded that a fitting description of the disease occurs in ancient texts.
 The reality of Celiac disease is no specter.

 Treatment of Celiac Disease

 The good news about Celiac disease is that it’s easy to treat: just avoid gluten.
 That doesn’t mean avoiding gluten is easy.
 Giving up bread and cereal products is just the beginning; many food products contain gluten, even ones that logically shouldn’t, such as frozen vegetables and ice cream.
-But avoiding pain and osteoporosis should be strong enough motivators.
+But avoiding pain and damage to the small intestine should be strong enough motivators.
 Going gluten-free usually relieves the body of symptoms, especially when the disease is noticed early, although some very strong forms of the disease may continue to cause problems.
+Of course, you should always consult your health care provider with any questions or concerns about your health.
+Also, never disregard or delay seeking medical advice because of something you have read on the internet.

 The Problem with the Gluten-Free Diet